d3kryption/narrative-trytofindsound/README.md

 ### CleanString
-This method takes the text from your node and cleans it up removing anything that won't work in a file path.
-E.g. spaces.
+This method takes the text from your node and cleans it up removing anything that is not an alpha num character. [a-z] [0-9] are kept.

 It also has an optional parameter of maxCharacters.
 In order to restrict how much it has to query, while it builds up the cleaned string, it will return the max length.
 Typically, having a huge file name is a bad thing as it will cause issues cross OSs.
 You can set this max length to anything you want to suit your project.
 25 is typically a good balance between dialogue.